OMR-Research/MungLinker/README.md

 ![](images/w-14_p012_annotated.png)

-One way how this can be done is by training a convolutional neural network to take the output of an object detector and for each pair of objects decides whether an edge between them should be constructed or not.
+One way how this can be done is by training a convolutional neural network to take the output of an object detector and for each pair of objects decide whether an edge between them should be constructed or not.

 ![](images/Visualization%20Of%20Approach.png)